scenariomartin/EnglishWords/words.md

 //warrant n
   warrior i 德玛
-warrant ::1 n licence Eng license Ame ,drive's licence. vow swear pledge 1nv [pledʒ] prep.sworn 1
+warrant ::1 n licence Eng license Ame ,drive's licence. vow vn swear p.sworn 1 pledge 1nv [pledʒ]
- sew 1 wear                  prep.worn
+ sew 1 wear p.worn
        weary :tired ,burn out. fatigue 1nv ,it was written on four sheets of hotel stationery at the time when Dylan himself was feeling burned out.
        ,war-weary 1
 oath, the oath of offile I take today is and oath of allegiance to all Americans.